istio/istio.io/content/en/docs/ambient/usage/waypoint/index.md

 ...
 {{< /text >}}

-If your waypoint column isn't correct, verify your resource labeled with `istio.io/use-waypoint` is using a waypoint that can process the traffic for your resource.
-For example, if your `reviews` `v2` pod uses a waypoint that can only process service traffic, you will not see any waypoint for that pod.
+If the value for the pod's waypoint column isn't correct, verify your pod labeled with `istio.io/use-waypoint` is using a waypoint that can process the traffic for your resource.
+For example, if your `reviews` `v2` pod uses a waypoint that can only process service traffic, you will not see any waypoint used by that pod.

 1. Check the waypoint's proxy status via the `istioctl proxy-status` command.